solana-labs/solana-program-library/token/transfer-hook/interface/README.md

 pubkeys into the program-derived address defined by the mint and program id.

-Note: it's technically not required to implement `InitializeExtraAccountMetaList` at that instruction descriminator.
+Note: it's technically not required to implement `InitializeExtraAccountMetaList` at that instruction discriminator.
 Your program may implement multiple interfaces, so any other instruction in your program can create the account at the program-derived address!